 As with residential mortgages, the bigger the deposit you can afford to put down, the better the buy to let mortgage deals you will have access to, with the best buy to let rates typically offered to those with a deposit of 40% or more.

-What buy to let mortgage deals are available?
+There are lots of different buy to let mortgage deals available.

 Some of the lowest rates are tracker deals, which track the Bank of England base rate including a set percentage.
 The downside of a tracker deal is that the rate is variable and will go up and down at the same time as the base rate.

 Other types of variable mortgage deals include discounted buy to let mortgages where the lender offers a discount off its standard variable rate, or capped mortgage rates, where again payment can fluctuate but will never exceed a certain limit, or cap.